AlNikolaev/Minimum-sum-of-squares-clustering-on-networks/README.md

 After creation of an executor run it with the following five arguments:
 1. The full path to the input file.
 The information about the format of input file can be found here: http://people.brunel.ac.uk/~mastjjb/jeb/orlib/pmedinfo.html
 2. The time limit (in seconds).
 3. Strategy for generating of an initial solution.
-The value of the 3 argument should be 's', 'v', 'e', 'f', 'r'.
+The value of argument 3 should be 's', 'v', 'e', 'f', 'r'.
 4. Strategy for generating new prototypes during working of shaking procedure.
-The value of the 4 argument should be 'v', 'e', 'f', 'r'.
+The value of argument 4 should be 'v', 'e', 'f', 'r'.
 5. Strategy for removing k-means degeneracy.
-The value of the 5 argument should be 'm', 'v', 'e', 'f', 'r'.
+The value of argument 5 should be 'm', 'v', 'e', 'f', 'r'.

 **According to the computational results the best 3-5 arguments are: v f m**